EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/MainGroup/2-PlotQuests.md

 > ***Maul.*** *Melee Weapon Attack:* +6 to hit, reach 5ft., one target. *Hit* 11 (2d6 + 4) bludgeoning damage.
 >
 > ***Dart.*** *Ranged Weapon Attack:* +4 to hit, range 20/60 ft., one target. *Hit* 4 (1d4 + 2) piercing damage.

+___
+She has been sent by Zuillie to retrieve a **Deepsight Goblet** from a group of servants from a noble from Melfia.
+But she wants to know what the item she has obtained does.

+___
+> #### Deepsight Goblet
+> *Wondrous item (goblet), very rare*
+>
+> A plain silver goblet with its insides inlaid with various arcane glyphs in a web-like pattern.
+>
+> ***Rite of Divination.***
+> You perform a ritual by sacrificing your blood to call upon the magic within the item.
+You can sacrifice 5 hit points to cast the spell *divination* without expanding any components.

 /page